-Gas turbine plants operate on the Brayton cycle.
-They use a compressor to compress the inlet air upstream of a combustion chamber.
+Gas turbine plants operate on the Brayton cycle: a thermodynamic cycle that employs constant pressure, heat addition, and heat rejection.
+(The four basic operations of the Brayton cycle are accomplished simultaneously and continuously for an uninterrupted flow of power.)
+In a gas turbine, a compressor is used to compress the inlet air upstream of a combustion chamber.
 Then the fuel is introduced and ignited to produce a high temperature, high-pressure gas that enters and expands through the turbine section.
 The turbine section powers both the generator and compressor. bustion turbines are also able to burn a wide range of liquid and gaseous fuels from crude oil to natural gas.

 The gas turbine's energy conversion typically ranges from 25% to 35% efficiency as a simple cycle.
 The simple cycle efficiency can be increased by installing a recuperator or waste heat boiler onto the turbine's exhaust.
 A recuperator captures waste heat in the turbine exhaust stream to preheat the compressor discharge air before it enters the combustion chamber.
 A waste heat boiler generates steam by capturing heat form the turbine exhaust.
 These boilers are known as heat recovery steam generators (HRSG).
 They can provide steam for heating or industrial processes, which is called cogeneration.
 High-pressure steam from these boilers can also generate power with steam turbines, which is called a combined cycle (steam and combustion turbine operation).
 Recuperators and HRSGs can increase the gas turbine's overall energy cycle efficiency up to 80%.